mia-platform/documentation/docs/console/project-configuration/manage-environment-variables/manage-environment-variables-with-akv.md

 ## Setup the Key Vault instance

 There are several ways to enable the operator authentication against the Key Vault instance, the one we chose is the Workload Identity authentication.
-This authentication method does not require sharing any secret between the cluster and Key Vaut.
+This authentication method does not require sharing any secret between the cluster and Key Vault.

 ### Workload Identity setup